Basic Algorithm Templates

 queue<int> q;

-st[1] = true; // indicates that vertex 1 has been traversed
+st[1] = true; // Indicates that point 1 has been traversed

 q.push(1);